Cho Doo-soon case: Course of events

 On December 11, 2008, eight-year-old girl and elementary school student Kim Na-young was on her way to school when she was kidnapped by 56-year-old Cho Doo-soon, who was allegedly drunk at the time.
 He dragged her to a church's bathroom, saying she had to go to church.
-Cho struck her in the face several times, bit her cheek, strangled and held her head underwater until she fainted before assaulting her.
+Cho struck her in the face several times, bit her cheek, strangled and held her head underwater until she fainted before sexually assaulting her.
 He left her on the floor with cold water running and left the scene.
 Na-young was found by her neighbors and was taken to hospital.
 She had multiple internal organ injuries but survived.
 Cho left evidence at the scene and still had her blood on himself when he was arrested.
 He inflicted permanent and non-bone injuries of traumatic cuts in the abdomen, lower abdomen and pelvis that required at least 8 months of treatment on the victim.